 - Performance Evaluation and Performance Feedback—Is there a formal mechanism for evaluating workers’ performances?
 If so, how frequently is performance assessed?
 How does the employee receive the manager’s assessment?
 Are salaries or wages based at least partially on these evaluations?

-Cooperative Extension provides materials to help develop job descriptions, SOPs, and other important HR documents.
+Penn State Extension provides materials to help develop job descriptions, SOPs, and other important HR documents.
 Business consultants with expertise in HR management should also be used in many instances to help the business owner develop the best HR policies possible for that particular business.

 Human Resource Strategy